Rose Chibambo: Background

-In 1947, she married Edwin Chibambo, formerly a teacher and now a civil servant.
+In 1947, she married Edwin Chibambo, formerly a teacher and later a civil servant.

-Her husband was the son of the Reverend Yesaya Chibambo, one of the first Africans in the protectorate to be ordained as a Christian minister.
+Her husband named her "Rose".
+He was the son of the Reverend Yesaya Chibambo, one of the first Africans in the protectorate to be ordained as a Christian minister.
 In 1948 her husband was posted to the Zomba Public Works department.
 She completed her secondary education at night school in Zomba in 1948 while pregnant with her first child.
 She had another child in 1951, and four more later.
 The youngest was born in 1961.

 Nyasaland African Congress leader

 In 1952, Rose became aware of Nyasaland African Congress (NAC) politics during the controversy over the colonial government's plan to make Nyasaland part of the Federation of Rhodesia and Nyasaland, which the NAC saw as a betrayal of the agreement by the government to put the interests of Africans first.
-She decided that women should be more involved in the struggle, and began to organise her friends in Zomba, mostly the wives of civil servants.
+She decided that women should be more involved in the struggle, and began to organize her friends in Zomba, mostly the wives of civil servants.
 Some issues were specific to women, such as the fact that in some stores women could only do their shopping through a wicket, and that elderly women were not examined in private in the hospitals, but in rooms filled with women of all ages.

 She once stated: "[Y]ou know, we are the mothers.
 We are the ones who bring out children and these children are employed by Wenela [in South Africa] at that time.
 They go to Wenela and most of them die there.
 They don't come back alive.
 And then there's a lot of oppression.
 There's this thangata and with that federation, unfortunately for them, that time, they had already started removing people in the areas where they thought it was best for Europeans or it was best for farming ...
 They wanted to make room for Europeans to settle.
 I said, you can see all these things.
 Now, we are being removed in our rural areas.
 We are being pushed here and there.
 And the women understood.
 They said, oh yes, then we must do something".